 The Company has continued to perform in line with the Programme Documentation.
-The directors are satisfied that it is the intention of LBG that its subsidiaries, including the Company, will continue to have access to adequate liquidity and capital resources for the foreseeable future and, accordingly, the financial statements have been prepared on a going concern basis.
+The directors are satisfied that the Company has adequate resources to continue to operate for the foreseeable future and is financially sound.
+For this reason, they continue to adopt the going concern basis in preparing these financial statements.